td-berlin/mongoid_cleaner/README.md

 MongoidCleaner is an alternative for [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner) for projects using [MongoDB](https://www.mongodb.org/) along with [Mongoid](http://mongoid.org/en/mongoid/index.html).
 Besides the `truncate` strategy, this gem also provides faster `drop` strategy.
+It runs with Mongoid versions 4 and 5.

 ## Why?